Hubert Montgomery

 Sir Charles Hubert Montgomery KCMG KCVO CB (24 August 1876 – 2 December 1942) was a British civil servant and diplomat.

+Early life and education

-Montgomery was the fifth son of the politician Hugh Montgomery and was born at Blessingbourne House, near Fivemiletown, County Tyrone, Ireland.
-He was educated at Charterhouse School and in 1900 joined the Foreign Office as a clerk.
+Montgomery was born on 24 August 1876.
+He was the fifth son of the politician Hugh Montgomery and was born at Blessingbourne House, near Fivemiletown, County Tyrone, Ireland.
+He was educated at Charterhouse School, then an all-boys independent boarding school in Surrey, England.

+Career

+In 1900, Montgomery joined the Foreign Office as a clerk.
 From 1904 to 1907 he served as Private Secretary to the Under-Secretary of State for Foreign Affairs, and from 1907 to 1910 he was précis writer to the Foreign Secretary, with a brief interlude in 1908 when he served as Assistant Private Secretary to Prime Minister Sir Henry Campbell-Bannerman.